Farmerinpt/clustering-anonymization-utility/README.md

 DS4 (ε, δ)-Differential privacy with ε = 1 and δ = 0.0001.

-For the assessment of the quality of each partition in this work we choose three indices commonly used in practical applications: Silhouette, Davis-Bouldin and Calinski-Harabasz.
+For the assessment of the quality of each partition we choose three indices commonly used in practical applications: Silhouette, Davis-Bouldin and Calinski-Harabasz.
 Broadly speaking, these indices estimate the clusters’ cohesion and the clusters’ separation, combining them to produce a quality measure.
 For Silhouette and Calinski-Harabasz the best partitions correspond to higher values whereas for Davis-Bouldin lower values are better.